AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 aio app dev
 ```

-This is thre preferred method of local development.
-The command will launch the application locally with the following supported Features:
+This is the preferred method for local development.
+It will launch the application locally with support for these features:

 - Web actions/sequences served via http
 - Hot reload of actions on code change